or38/mono-component-droplet/README.md

 # UDF for heating and evaporation of an n-dodecane droplet

-ANYSYS Fluent UDF for defining the heat and mass transport for n-dodecane droplet.
+ANSYS Fluent UDF for defining the heat and mass transport for n-dodecane droplet.
 Has been tested with ANSYS Fluent 17.2.

 Physical properties are taken from: